ssfsx17/ffpnp/Jobs/Scholar.md

 Supports:

 - 1 x Choice
 - Spellbound - Status effects on you, both helpful and harmful, have their durations increased by 2.
+The exceptions are Doom, Gradual Petrify, and Quick statuses.

 Reactions: